 imgbase status: DEGRADEDindicates the health status.
 Run

 imgbase checkto get more information.
 The service is enabled by default.

 - Once the installation is complete, log in to the Cockpit user interface at https://HostFQDNorIP:9090 to subscribe the host to the Content Delivery Network.
-Click Tools > Subscriptions > and enter your Customer Portal username and password.
+Click Tools > Subscriptions > Register System and enter your Customer Portal username and password.
 The system automatically subscribes to the Red Hat Virtualization Host entitlement.

 - Click Terminal, and enable the